 The estimated useful lives, residual values and depreciation method are reviewed at the end of each reporting period, with the effect of any material changes in those estimates accounted for on a prospective basis.
-Due to the significance of the Company's investment in property, plant and equipment, variations in estimates could impact operating results both positively and negatively although, historically, few changes have been required.
+Due to the significance of the Company's investment in property, plant and equipment, variations in estimates could impact operating results both positively and negatively allhough, historically, few changes have been required.

 Assets in the course of construction are carried at cost, less any recognised impairment loss.
 Costs include professional fees, and, for qualifying assets, borrowing costs capitalised in accordance with the Company's accounting policy.
 Such assets are classified to the appropriate categories of property, plant and equipment when completed and ready for intended use.
 Depreciation on these assets, on the same basis as other assets, commences when the assets are commissioned.
-Profit or loss on disposal is recognised in other gains on the statement of profit or loss.
+Assets are derecognised when they are disposed of profit or loss on disposal is recognised in other gains on the statement of profit or loss.